6

 – M.A.X

-Dec 6, 2012 at 23:02
+Commented Dec 6, 2012 at 23:02

 • Sorry for my cryptic description: By 'soften' I mean try to avoid any dramatic shifts in tone, make the change from dark to light less obvious.
 If you're not familiar with the gradient tool and how to control it's colors and transitions, take a look at this Adobe help doc.
 The "softness" of the gradient is controlled by the colors selected and the positions of the gradient stops and midpoint.
 Gradient stops at extreme opposite ends and midpoint at 50% is the "softest" a particular gradient gets.
-Dec 7, 2012 at 0:19
+Commented Dec 7, 2012 at 0:19

 • Adobe tutorials are typically pretty stripped down.
 This ugly but good basic tutorial may also be helpful to you.
-Dec 7, 2012 at 0:20
+Commented Dec 7, 2012 at 0:20

 2